 - Be a good role model.
 Set a good example for your children when driving them to school, or anywhere else for that matter.
 Slow down, follow the rules of the road, and don’t drive aggressively.
 And stay off the phone.
 Don’t be a distracted driver.
 Not only is distracted driving dangerous, but if your children see you doing it, they may think it’s okay and do the same thing when they start driving.

 - Expect the unexpected.
 Children can be unpredictable; at the best of times.
 Add in the excitement of a new school year and any anything is possible.
 Watch for children who may dart out from between parked cars or dash across the road with no warning.
-Many children have a limited sense of danger and with the they may not always be as careful as they need to be.
-So be prepared.
+Many children have a limited sense of danger and may not always be as careful as they need to be, so it is important to be prepared.

 - Give yourself a little more time.
 Accidents often happen when we are rushed or running a little late.
 Speed limits get pushed and rules are bent if not broken.
 Give yourself a little more time in the morning so you don’t feel the need to rush to school to drop off the kids.
 And if you are running late, just relax and take your time.